dguzman9688678/Project-StormWater/replit.md

-# Stormwater-AI Engineering Recommendations System
+# Stormwater-AI Recommendations System

 ## Overview

-This is a comprehensive engineering support tool that provides QSD, SWPPP, and erosion control recommendations from uploaded reference documents.
-The system combines AI-powered document analysis with engineering best practices for stormwater management, allowing users to upload and analyze engineering documents, receive AI-generated recommendations, and access organized guidelines for professional stormwater engineering support.
+This is a comprehensive stormwater support tool that provides developer, SWPPP, and erosion control recommendations from uploaded reference documents.
+The system combines AI-powered document analysis with stormwater best practices for management, allowing users to upload and analyze stormwater documents, receive AI-generated recommendations, and access organized guidelines for professional stormwater support.

 ## System Architecture